Muller's method: Speed of convergence

-The order of convergence of Muller's method is approximately 1.84.
-This can be compared with 1.62 for the secant method and 2 for Newton's method.
+For well-behaved functions, the order of convergence of Muller's method is approximately 1.839 and exactly the tribonacci constant.
+This can be compared with approximately 1.618, exactly the golden ratio, for the secant method and with exactly 2 for Newton's method.
 So, the secant method makes less progress per iteration than Muller's method and Newton's method makes more progress.